Jimk72/Icarus-Mod-Manager-Beta/README.md

 -Redid UI to allow new merge options.

-Thes new options are added after the mods are all merged.
+These new options are added after the mods are all merged.
 By doing this it effects the custom item mods also.

 -Added reduce crafting cost %25 to merge options